-- We are notified that you no longer meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor). - Your former employer, union group or trust administrator's (plan sponsor's) contract with us is terminated. - If you do not stay continuously enrolled in Medicare Part A and Part B. (Some plan sponsors have made arrangements with us to offer a Medicare Advantage plan even though you aren't entitled to Part A based on former employment.) - If you move out of our service area. - If you are away from our service area for more than six months. - -If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's area.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- We are notified that you no longer meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor). - Your former employer, union group or trust administrator's (plan sponsor's) contract with us is terminated. - You no longer have Medicare Part A and Part B. (Some plan sponsors have made arrangements with us to offer a Medicare Advantage plan even though you aren't entitled to Part A based on former employment.) - If you move out of our service area. - If you are away from our service area for more than six months. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your member ID card to get medical care.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.)